-The masterclasses are also shaped and supported by renowned musicians with strong pedagogical expertise.
-The interplay between composers, performing musicians, and young participants creates an inspiring working environment.
+The masterclasses are further designed and guided by renowned musicians and experienced educators.
+The interaction between composers, performers and young participants creates a stimulating working environment.

-Another key feature of the projects is their artistic and technical interdisciplinarity: light and video art and digital tools, as well as art forms such as literature (e.g., readings) and dance, are integrated as appropriate.
+Another key element is artistic and technical interdisciplinarity: light and video art, digital tools, as well as disciplines such as literature (e.g. readings) and dance are regularly integrated.

-The projects take place at carefully selected, inspiring locations that provide an ideal platform for focused work and intensive exchange.
-In this way, formative key experiences emerge for the young talents’ personal and artistic development.
+Projects take place in carefully selected and inspiring locations that encourage focused work and intensive exchange.
+In this way, formative experiences emerge that contribute significantly to the personal and artistic development of young talents.

 In summary

-- We foster top emerging talent through masterclasses, intensive workshops, and concert performances.
+- We support emerging excellence through masterclasses, intensive workshops and public performances.

-- We preserve and renew musical heritage by bringing it into dialogue with contemporary creativity.
+- We preserve and renew musical heritage by placing it in dialogue with contemporary creativity.

-- We connect Switzerland’s language regions with each other and internationally through collaborations with leading artists and festivals.
+- We connect Switzerland’s linguistic regions with each other and internationally through collaborations with leading artists and festivals.

 Board of the Association Loc.Artium